Are we there yet?

-I had known God and been walking closely with Him for many years, but there was something more to life than what I had known so far.
+I had known God and been walking closely with Him for many years, but I felt sure there was more to life with Him than I had known so far.
 At least, I desperately hoped there was.

 My mind kept drifting back to a five-week trip to South Korea in the summer of 2009, a time of adventure, of wondrous intimacy with God, of whisperings and dreams awakening.
+As time passed, I felt God confirming that He had more for me there.
 And so, I went back.
 I returned to Korea in 2011.
 I was only supposed to go for 10 months, but that plan quickly changed.
 God was calling me to stay.

 Choosing a life in Korea involved sacrifice, but was also surprisingly comfortable.
-My family and friends didn’t understand.
-I went into classroom teaching, which I had never expected or wanted.
-But I knew God had something special for me in Korea, if I would only entrust myself to His path.
+My family and friends didn’t understand, and I gave up the classical music world, which was difficult, but I also felt a sense of belonging in Korea that I didn’t quite understand.
+I knew God had something special for me in Korea, if I would only entrust myself to His path.